wehlutyk/thesis/content/3-gistr-3-methods.md

 A sample of 60 stories was extracted from the English version, for which French names and places were replaced with names and places more familiar to British subjects.
 Pilots explored these sets of utterances with reading factors of .1, .2, .3, .75 and 1.
-Finally, tests were also made using these utterances with content words replaced with pseudo-words, in order to restrict effects to the grammatical dimension only.
+Finally, tests were also made using these utterances with content words replaced with pseudo-words, in order to restrict effects to the grammatical dimension only.^[
-^[Pseudo-words were generated using the Wuggy library [@keuleers_wuggy:_2010].
+Pseudo-words were generated using the Wuggy library [@keuleers_wuggy:_2010].
 ]
 The pseudo-word tests turned out not to fit our exploration framework however, as the task became too confusing and subjects often replaced unknown words with real words.